 - HAND SEWING NEEDLE - This will be used to sew the back of the tie.

-- MAIN FABRIC - You can use any type of fabric including cotton, silk, or even fine wools.
-I used quilting cotton which was very easy to sew.
+- MAIN FABRIC - You can use any type of fabric, including cotton, silk, or even fine wool.
+I used quilting cotton, which was very easy to sew.
 Choose plain or patterned fabrics to suit the personality of the wearer.
 Most ties use 1.5 yards (1.4m) of fabric.
 Pre-wash your fabric so it doesn't shrink when you first wash your tie.
 Iron the fabric after washing to get rid of any wrinkles.

 Tie Sewing Pattern - Mens Necktie Pattern

-You can make a tie sewing pattern 3 ways
+You can make a tie sewing pattern in 3 ways

 - Print the downloadable Treasurie pattern

 - Draft a tie pattern using the Treasurie measurements

 - Copy a favorite tie